laakko/Jugify/readme.md

 - Unnecessary features removed
 - Easy and quick access to saved playlists, albums and favorite artists; just one click away
 - Musical information on currently playing track: view estimates of key, tempo, loudness and time signature!
+- Song lyrics!
+One of my favourite features, that was removed from the official Spotify application, is back
 - Artist exploration page: discover new music based on your interests

 **Screenshots**: